Wynn Resorts (NASDAQ:WYNN) Research Coverage Started at Wells Fargo & Company

 Wells Fargo & Company started coverage on shares of Wynn Resorts (NASDAQ:WYNN) in a research note released on Tuesday morning, Analyst Price Targets reports.
 The firm issued an equal weight rating and a $112.00 target price on the casino operator’s stock.

 A number of other research analysts also recently issued reports on WYNN.
-Citigroup upgraded shares of Wynn Resorts from a neutral rating to a buy rating and set a $120.00 target price on the stock in a research report on Thursday, August 5th.
-The Goldman Sachs Group lowered their price objective on shares of Wynn Resorts from $116.00 to $110.00 and set a neutral rating on the stock in a report on Wednesday, July 28th.
-Finally, Bank of America downgraded shares of Wynn Resorts from a buy rating to a neutral rating in a report on Monday, August 9th.
+The Goldman Sachs Group dropped their target price on shares of Wynn Resorts from $116.00 to $110.00 and set a neutral rating on the stock in a research report on Wednesday, July 28th.
+Bank of America downgraded shares of Wynn Resorts from a buy rating to a neutral rating in a research report on Monday, August 9th.
+Finally, Citigroup upgraded shares of Wynn Resorts from a neutral rating to a buy rating and set a $120.00 target price on the stock in a research report on Thursday, August 5th.
 One research analyst has rated the stock with a sell rating, eleven have assigned a hold rating and five have given a buy rating to the stock.
 According to data from MarketBeat.com, Wynn Resorts presently has a consensus rating of Hold and a consensus price target of $114.53.

-In related news, Director Patricia Mulroy sold 400 shares of the stock in a transaction dated Wednesday, August 11th.
-The shares were sold at an average price of $97.13, for a total transaction of $38,852.00.
-Following the completion of the transaction, the director now owns 8,107 shares in the company, valued at $787,432.91.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
+In other news, Director Patricia Mulroy sold 400 shares of the company’s stock in a transaction on Wednesday, August 11th.
+The shares were sold at an average price of $97.13, for a total value of $38,852.00.
+Following the completion of the sale, the director now owns 8,107 shares in the company, valued at approximately $787,432.91.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
 Corporate insiders own 0.62% of the company’s stock.

 A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
 CIBC Asset Management Inc grew its position in Wynn Resorts by 1.3% during the first quarter.
 CIBC Asset Management Inc now owns 8,983 shares of the casino operator’s stock valued at $1,126,000 after buying an additional 115 shares during the period.
 Schroder Investment Management Group grew its position in Wynn Resorts by 8.0% during the first quarter.
 Schroder Investment Management Group now owns 1,605 shares of the casino operator’s stock valued at $201,000 after buying an additional 119 shares during the period.
 White Pine Capital LLC grew its position in Wynn Resorts by 1.8% during the first quarter.
 White Pine Capital LLC now owns 6,960 shares of the casino operator’s stock valued at $873,000 after buying an additional 120 shares during the period.
-Capital Management Associates NY lifted its holdings in Wynn Resorts by 1.0% during the second quarter.
-Capital Management Associates NY now owns 11,840 shares of the casino operator’s stock valued at $1,448,000 after purchasing an additional 120 shares during the last quarter.
-Finally, Steward Partners Investment Advisory LLC lifted its holdings in Wynn Resorts by 12.3% during the second quarter.
-Steward Partners Investment Advisory LLC now owns 1,212 shares of the casino operator’s stock valued at $148,000 after purchasing an additional 133 shares during the last quarter.
+Capital Management Associates NY grew its position in Wynn Resorts by 1.0% during the second quarter.
+Capital Management Associates NY now owns 11,840 shares of the casino operator’s stock valued at $1,448,000 after buying an additional 120 shares during the period.
+Finally, Steward Partners Investment Advisory LLC grew its position in Wynn Resorts by 12.3% during the second quarter.
+Steward Partners Investment Advisory LLC now owns 1,212 shares of the casino operator’s stock valued at $148,000 after buying an additional 133 shares during the period.
 Institutional investors own 68.06% of the company’s stock.

 Wynn Resorts Company Profile